fayadabbasi/NBA_Four_Factors/README.md

 > how much do each of the four factors contribute to determining the outcome of a game?
 How has that evolved over the past 10 years?
 15 years?

-> which teams lead in each of the four factors? which teams constitute the bottom of the league for those factors?
+> which teams have the largest improvement year over year on the four factors and how did that translate to improved win totals

 > visualize how shot distribution has resulted in hollowing out of the mid-range jump shot in the past 15 years.

+And much more.
+This is a pretty rich data set and with multiple years of data, I think there are endless questions to explore.

-# Technologies demonstrated
+# Technologies Demonstrated

  - Beautiful Soup
  - Pandas DataFrames